1cauliflowercut into bite-size pieces, yield 600g / 21.2 oz.

 Notes

-Spices: if you don't have all the spices, you can use either 1 tablespoon garam masala + ½ tsp turmeric or 1-2 tablespoon curry powder instead.Vegetable Stock: You can replace this with more coconut milk (so, using the whole tin) and add 1 cube of veggie stock.
+Spices: if you don't have all the spices, you can use either 1 tbsp garam masala + ½ tsp turmeric or 1-2 tbsp curry powder instead.Vegetable Stock: You can replace this with more coconut milk (so, using the whole tin) and add 1 cube of veggie stock.
 I used a tablespoon of my veggie stock paste instead.